Configuration

 The settings related to SMPP configuration.

-If unset, sms-related features like sms one-time passwords won’t be enabled.
+If unset, sms-related features like sms one-time passcodes won’t be enabled.

 The settings related to SMTP and mail configuration.